My name is Prue Cerin

 I believe that no contribution is too small to count: If you think you are too small to make a difference, try sleeping with a mosquito!

-Father Bob Maguire’s words, heard in a radio interview, inspire me: We may feel that what we do is only a drop in the ocean, but we need to remember that the ocean is made up of drops.
+Father Bob Maguire’s words, heard in a radio interview, guide me: We may feel that what we do is only a drop in the ocean, but we need to remember that the ocean is made up of drops.